 My Restoration Specials require that the full amount be enclosed with your radio.
 This full payment includes NY State Sales Tax (NY State Residents), and return shipping.

-Q: When is the full payment due?
+the full payment due?

-A: Full payment is due when I notify you that all work is completed and your set is ready to be shipped back to you.
+completed and your set is ready to be shipped back to you.
 This payment includes the Sales Tax (NY State Residents) and return shipping.

 My restoration specials, as mentioned above, require that full payment is enclosed with your radio.
 If a USPS Money Order is enclosed with a restoration special it is possible to restore it and it back in the mail on the same day due to a USPS Money Order's quick processing time at the Post Office.